sizovs/sizovs.github.io/_posts/2022-12-22-the-safe-box.md

 - The customer will invite you again for service A. You’ve turned a one-off deal into a recurring business.
 100$ becomes 100$ x N.
 - The customer will invite you to do services B, C, or D. For these services, you can charge more.
 - The customer will recommend your services A, B, C, and D to others.
 Every new happy customer will bring more.
-- As demand increases, you can consider charging more $.
+- Next time, and also as demand increases, you can consider charging more $.

 **Outcome**: The “worst” case is 100$.
 More business in the future.
 Word of the month works for you.
 Lower cost of acquisition.
 Unlimited upside.